 “The participatory model building process really helps us to draw together the relevant perspectives, data and evidence in a way that is most useful to our policy partners,” said Dr Atkinson.

-This project follows another Prevention Centre project that successfully applied these methods to explore policy options for reducing alcohol-related harms in NSW.
+This project follows another Prevention Centre project, “Model behaviour: A systems approach to alcohol-related harm” that successfully applied these methods to explore policy options for reducing alcohol-related harms in NSW.